-APPROVALS

-COUNTY:

-Leslie Hoffman, Yavapai County Recorder

-Mary Mallory, Chair, Yavapai County Board of Supervisors
+APPROVALS COUNTY: Leslie Hoffman, Yavapai County Recorder Date Mary Mallory, Chair, Yavapai County Board of Supervisors Date

-Kim Kapin, Clerk of the Board, Yavapai County Board of Supervisors
+ATTEST: Kim Kapin, Clerk of the Board, Yavapai County Board of Supervisors

-In accordance with A.R.S. § 11-952, this Agreement has been reviewed by the undersigned who has determined that it is in the appropriate form and is within the power and authority granted to the COUNTY.
+In accordance with A.R.S. § 11-952, this Agreement has been red determined that it is in the appropriate form and is within the 1 COUNTY. •

-Deputy Yavapai County Attorney
+Deputy Yavapai County Attorney Date

 JURISDICTION:

-Signature
+Signature Date

 Printed Name and Title

-In accordance with A.R.S. § 11-952, this Agreement has been reviewed by the undersigned who has determined that it is in the appropriate form and is within the power and authority granted to the JURISDICTION.
+In accordance with A.R.S. § 11-952, this Agreement has been red determined that it is in the appropriate form and is within the JURISDICTION. •

-Signature
+Signature Date

 Printed Name and Title